SEPI-BHR/Tic-Tac_Toe/README.md

-# The-Tic-Tac Toe Game with React App
+# The Tic-Tac-Toe Game with React App
 This is my first experience in developing applications with React.
 I used create-react-app to build this application.

 ## About Tic-Tac-Toe